 Jainism originated in India more than 2000 years back and flourished here.
-Though centuries have passed, till date, there are a number of beautiful Jain temples in India.
-The masterpieces of architecture, carvings, sculptures and layout, the Jain temples are beauties coupled with bliss.
-Each of these temples are an oasis of serenity.
+Though centuries have passed, to date, there are a number of beautiful Jain temples in India.
+The masterpieces of architecture, carvings, sculptures, and layout, the Jain temples are beauties coupled with bliss.
+Each of these temples is an oasis of serenity.
 Learn about the number of stories from mythology and Jain scriptures practicing the teachings of the religion.
 While you pay a visit to the holy Jain temples and feel spiritual bliss enveloping your senses.

-Here is our list of the top ten Jain temples in India that are truly worth visiting:
+Here is our list of the top 10 Jain temples in India that are truly worth visiting:

 1. Ranakpur Jain Temple, Rajasthan

 The Ranakpur Jain Temple is a holy pilgrimage for Jains in India.
 It lies amid the Aravalli hills, in the Pali district of Rajasthan, a short getaway from both Jodhpur and Udaipur.
 Dating between the 14-15th centuries, the ornate temple worships Tirthankara Rishabhanatha.

-Indeed a sight to behold, the Jain temple rises to three storeys supported by 1,444 carved marble pillars.
-Notably, no pillar have similar designs and are in fact truly unique.
+Indeed a sight to behold, the Jain temple rises to three stories supported by 1,444 carved marble pillars.
+Notably, no pillar has similar designs and are in fact truly unique.
 Every inch of the temple is ornamented.
 Intricate carvings include Lord Parshwanath with 1008 heads of snakes and numerous tails, stories from mythology, celestial beings, etc. Also, marvel at the distinctive domes, shikhara, turrets, cupolas, and exquisite details.
 The spiritual bliss you experience here is in essence matchless, putting Ranakpur on the list of Jain temples in India to not miss.

 The nearest airport to get to Ranakpur is at Maharana Pratap Airport, Udaipur and the nearest station is Falna (Pali).